Sebastian-Fitzner/veams-js/README.md

 Both approaches are realised with:

 - BackboneJS/Exoskeleton
-- CommonJS with Browserify
+- ES Harmony with Browserify and Babel
-- jQuery (in future this will be replaced)
+- jQuery (in future this can be replaced)

 Choose one of these or both approaches.